 - Open collaborative work areas.
 Open collaborative areas are modular in nature.
 Imagine an area with chairs, couches, and bean bags that you can move around.
 Add in a few whiteboards or monitors on wheels.
 It’s a space where spontaneous creativity is encouraged.
 Groups of two or more can gather here for brainstorming sessions, problem-solving, and other modes of in-person collaboration.

 Diversifying your meeting rooms can only be a positive for your workplace.
-Your employees will love having the options to choose the space that works best for them.
+Your employees will love having the option to choose the space that works best for them.

 {{protip-4}}